Photo: Ellen McDermott

 I was raised in an Italian-American family whose members branched out along the Great Lakes.
 My grandmother planted old-fashioned portulacas on her back porch, and my great-uncle had a lush vegetable garden brimming with Swiss chard and hot peppers.

-Informed by my expertise as a professional artist, I am an experienced horticulturist, trained and certified in Sustainable Garden Design by New York Botanical Garden.
-I have worked as a plant records manager, staff gardener, teaching artist, writer, and museum educator.
+Informed by my expertise as a professional artist, I am an experienced horticulturist and designer, trained and certified in Sustainable Garden Design by New York Botanical Garden.
+I have worked as a museum educator, plant records manager, staff gardener, teaching artist, and writer.
 From the Pacific Northwest to the Northeast, I have designed and cultivated gardens for more than twenty-five years, as well as publishing writings on art and horticulture.
 As a board member of the Kentucky Natural Lands Trust, I advocate for the conservation of large forest tracts and migratory corridors.

-At Painterly Gardens, we design, install, and maintain sustainable gardens that provide harmonious and unusual color, texture, and fragrance to a private residences, or residential buildings.
-We offer fine, artistic pruning services for shrubs and smaller trees.
-We also provide horticultural consultation (design, plant sourcing) services for architects and other design professionals.
+At Painterly Gardens, we design, install, and care for sustainable gardens that provide harmonious and unusual color, texture, and fragrance to private homes and residential buildings.
+We offer fine, artistic pruning services to promote health and beauty of shrubs and small trees.
+We also provide horticultural consultation (design, care of plants, and plant sourcing) services for landscape architects and other design professionals.

 Follow Painterly Gardens.